Tag: strategy

 Only then are we to consider another strategy.

 Here is a snapshot of our (open) results for the last week.
-I won’t usually show this detail as it can be misleading when we have a mix of recent and longer-term open trades.
+I won’t normally show this detail as it can be misleading when we have a mix of recent and longer term open trades.
 But as all our trades have similar creation dates, I felt it was okay to include.

 Snip20160401_2

-We have a medium-term strategy for these trades.
-Meaning from 6 to 12 weeks.
-Part of the plan is to open the trade early.
-If an early trade is not close enough to the extreme (a top or bottom), then we will manage the trade to achieve better entries.
+We have a medium term strategy for these trades.
+Meaning from 6 to 12 weeks, we are 10 or so days in.
+Part of the strategy is to open the trade early.
+If an early trade is not close enough to the extreme (a top or bottom) then we will manage the trade to achieve better entries.
 Being early is difficult for many as it is nearly always contrary to popular opinion.
-Also, being early can provide excellent gains only to see those gains retrace to a loss – which is emotionally challenging and the reason why many traders cash-in too soon.
+Also, being early can provide excellent gains only to see those gains retrace to a loss – which is emotionally difficult and the reason why many traders cash-in too soon.

 By early trade, I should mention that we should also not be unreasonably early (it’s never that easy!).
 Patience is still key.
 For example, I think, a short in crude oil, currently, is too early.
-Crude has started to decrease in price this week from a recent up, but to take crude short now is premature.
-The picture is similar to long-term Treasury bonds that have a potential near-term short opportunity.
+Crude has started to decrease in price this week from a recent up; but to take crude short now is premature.
+The picture is Similar for long-term treasury bonds that have a potential near term short opportunity.

 For simplification, I’ve combined Slow Trader and Ferrari into one fund which we will refer to as Slow Trader Fund.

 Halliburton Co.
-We set this share stop also to a little over break even; this took us out without losing, and the share price has continued to drop.
+We set this share stop also to a little over break even.
+This took us out without lose and the share price has continued to drop.
 A good move on our part.

 BT Group.
 Moving the stop too early is usually not a good thing.
-I feel that the stop should move if something happens to make you change your mind about the share or the share price has climbed sufficiently to put you into a different price bracket.
+I feel that the stop should only be moved if something happens to make you change your mind about the share or the share price has climbed sufficiently to put you into a different price bracket.
 I got this wrong with BT.
-I moved the stop and got stopped out for £17 profit, but the share turned and continued up!
+I moved the stop and got stopped out for £17 profit but the share turned and continued up!

 Card Factory. – £311 lose.
-A relatively new share.
-Only five years of fundamental information, I prefer ten years.
+This is a relatively new share.
+Only 5 years of fundamental information, I prefer 10 years.

 Snip20150620_8

 We were in credit – having bought at the lower green arrow – but a sharp drop took us out.
-You will notice that I sell a share for a loss.
+You will notice that I sell a share for a lose (or more accurately, I’m stopped out if a share price drops below what I think is acceptable).

 Snip20150620_9